Philadelphia Transportation Company: History

+The 1920s were turbulent for the PRT.
+The city's rapid transit system expanded with the Market Street line's Frankford Extension, and the PRT broke ground on the incipient Broad Street Subway.
+Nevertheless, "knowledgeable people noted that the money from trolley operations was drying up."
+As early as 1919, President Thomas E. Mittens had begun attempting to remove financiers from the PRT's board of directors.
+In 1925, Mittens, threatening bankruptcy, first obtained a fare increase to 8¢.
+Then, he attempted to extort the Philadelphia Electric Company, which supplied PRT most of its power, into a merger or lowered electric rates, by opposing regulatory approval of the Conowingo Dam.

 PTC was established on January 1, 1940, by the merger of the PRT and several smaller, then-independent transit companies operating in and near the city.
-It operated a citywide system of bus, trolley, and trackless trolley routes, the L (subway-elevated rail), the B (subway), and Delaware River Bridge Line (subway-elevated rail to City Hall in Camden, New Jersey, now part of the PATCO Speedline), which became SEPTA's City Transit Division.

-PTC operated the rapid transit lines in Philadelphia, principally the Market–Frankford Line and Broad Street Line, leasing their fixed infrastructure from the City of Philadelphia.
-Most suburban transit lines were operated by other private companies, including the Philadelphia Suburban Transportation Company, known as Red Arrow (trolley lines), the Southern Penn Bus Company (bus lines), and the Philadelphia and Western Railroad (Norristown and Strafford interurban lines).
+PTC operated the rapid transit lines in Philadelphia, principally the Market–Frankford, Broad Street, and Delaware River Bridge Lines, leasing their fixed infrastructure from the City of Philadelphia.
 PTC's network also included the Philadelphia trolleybus system, which was much smaller, along with numerous bus lines.

+Suburban transit lines at the time were operated by other private companies, including the Philadelphia Suburban Transportation Company, known as Red Arrow Lines (now D (SEPTA Metro)), the Southern Penn Bus Company (various bus lines), and the Philadelphia and Western Railroad (Norristown and Strafford interurban lines).

 Among PTC's first actions was to begin replacing its aging fleet of vehicles.
 In 1940, the company placed orders for 130 PCC streetcars, 50 trackless trolleys, and 53 motor buses.

 In 1944, during World War II, white PTC workers engaged in a wildcat strike aimed at preventing the promotion of African American employees to conductors and other positions.
 The strike ended when President Franklin D. Roosevelt ordered troops into the city to run the cars.

 In 1955, majority control of PTC was acquired by the National City Lines holding company, which had a record of replacing trolleys with buses in other cities.
 NCL followed suit in Philadelphia.
 In 1954, the PTC trolley system included 45 lines, using more than 1,500 trolley cars.
 Between 1954 and 1958, three-fourths of the trolley lines were abandoned, and 984 trolley cars had been scrapped, replaced by 1,000 new buses.
+In the year 1956 alone, Philadelphia Electric estimated that revenue from PTC declined 16% due to the substitution of new gasoline-powered vehicles.